paulocymbaum/paulocymbaum/README.md

 ---

-<h2>🌟 Projects and Contributions</h2>

-Check out my repositories for projects showcasing:
-- AI integration and NLP pipelines.
-- Designed the data schema and data structure for Yapper.
-- Designed the CI/CD flow to keep robustness on the deployment and testing process.
-- Custom PostgreSQL functions for lesson platforms.
-- Fullstack applications leveraging low-code and traditional development.
-- A developing completely a Learning Experience Platform called Yapper using AI to generate json structured English Lessons inside the platform.
-Leveraging my teaching expertise, business acumen and tech skills.
-- A CRM for my private tutoring business organizing all the financial and customer relationship metrics and dashboards.

----

 <h2>💼 Experience Highlights</h2>

+- **Frontend Specialist (Fourmakers)** Delivering high-value UX features for a B2B multi-tenant people tech product.
-- **Educator & Technologist**
-  Deep experience in **teaching and education**, with a focus on tech, AI, and automation engineering.
+- **Educator & Technologist** Deep experience in **teaching and education**, with a focus on tech, AI, and automation engineering.
 - **A Generalist**
-  Deep communication skills, people management, business, sales, product led growth with a data-driven approach and analytical skills.
+  Strong communication skills, people management, and product-led growth strategies with a data-driven approach.
-- **App Development**
-  Building backends, designing lesson pipelines, and developing complete applications from scratch.

 ---